aspose-html-cloud/aspose-html-cloud-dotnet/README.md

 ### Run tests and examples

-To run tests, firstly modify the Settings\servercreds.json file setting up your AppSID & AppKey that you have obtained before (see Prerequisites) and basePath if it differs from http://api.aspose.cloud.
+To run tests, firstly modify the Settings\servercreds.json file setting up your `Client ID` & `Client Secret` that you have obtained before (see Prerequisites) and basePath if it differs from http://api.aspose.cloud.

-To run examples, modify the Aspose.HTML.Cloud.SDK.Examples\App.config file setting up AppSID, AppKey, and optionally DataPath.
+To run examples, modify the Aspose.HTML.Cloud.SDK.Examples\App.config file setting up **ClientID**, **ClientSecret**, and optionally DataPath.

 <a name="CodeExample"></a>
 ### Usage sample